 Select your wall-to-wall carpet backing

 As important as your carpet selection is the wall-to-wall carpet backing you select to go with it.
 The carpet backing you select dramatically affects the underfoot feel, acoustic properties

 Prepare a flooring plan

-- Track-off areas - these are portions of the carpet that accumulate tracked-in soil.
+- Track-off areas - these are portions of the wall-to-wall carpet that accumulates tracked-in soil.
 Track off areas

 average6 x 15 metresat entrances, 2 x 5 metresat internal doorways, and 5 x 8 metresin corridors around 2 meters wide.

 - Congested channels - areas that experience large amounts of foot traffic.
 This includes doorways or stairwells.
 Congested channels average 0.9

 - Traffic lanes - these are areas with the largest amount of foot traffic.

 Addressing problem areas can be as simple as using mats or choosing stain-masking

 There are a number of factors that can impact the price of wall-to-wall carpets: carpet construction, type of